Recognition & News

 University 101 Programs and the National Resource Center for the First-Year Experience and Students in Transition® have received significant recognition and national attention for our work with students.

 University 101 has been recognized by the National Association of Student Personnel Administrators (NASPA) for our efforts to develop and support our faculty.
 We received the Gold Award in Excellence in 2011 for the category of "Administrative, Assessment, Information Technology, Fundraising, Professional Development and related."
 Our submission, "University of South Carolina's University 101 Program Instructor Development Process" was selected from among the 10 category gold honorees as Grand Silver in the 2011 NASPA Excellence Awards program.

 U.S. News and World Report Recognizes University 101 as a "Program to Look For"

-For the tenth consecutive year, the University of South Carolina was cited by U.S. News and World Report for its outstanding programs for first-year students.
+For the eleventh consecutive year, the University of South Carolina was cited by U.S. News and World Report for its outstanding programs for first-year students.
 USC was among 17 other schools lauded in the section, "Programs To Look For," for first-year programs that lead to student success.

 National Resource Center receives ASHE Special Merit Award

 Columbia, SC - The National Resource Center for The First-Year Experience and Students in Transition at the University of South Carolina received the 2008 Special Merit Award at the 33rd annual Association for the Study of Higher Education (ASHE) conference held Nov.
 5 - 8 in Jacksonville, Fla.

 The ASHE Special Merit Award is traditionally presented to a person, group, or organization in recognition of influential leadership and for offering a valuable perspective for studying and understanding colleges and universities.
 Past recipients of the prestigious honor include the United Negro College Fund in 2006, Jerry Davis/Lumina in 2004, Clifford Adelman in 2001, and Jossey-Bass Publishers in 1992.